machine-learning-apps/ml-template-azure/README.md

   <img src="https://help.github.com/assets/images/help/repository/use-this-template-button.png" alt="GitHub Template repository" width="700"/>
 </p>

-### 3. Setting up the required secrets
+### 3. Setting up the required secrets/authentication

-A service principal needs to be generated for authentication and getting access to your Azure subscription.
+A service principal (SP) needs to be generated for authentication and getting access to your Azure subscription.
 We suggest adding a service principal with contributor rights to a new resource group or to the one where you have deployed your existing Azure Machine Learning workspace.

+Navigate to the [Azure Portal](portal.azure.com) to find the details of your resource group or workspace.
+Create a Machine Learning workspace if you haven't already.

+To check ownership of your workspace, enter your workspace, navigate to Access Control(IAM) on the left hand column.
+In the box titled 'Add a role assignment", you need to be able to click 'Add'.
+If you cant't, you are not owner of your workspace and will not be able to create a service principal.

+We suggest using the AZ CLI to create your SP auth.
+You will need these three things:
+1. {service-principal-name} = user-defined name for your service principal (e.g.workspacename_SPauth)
+2. {subscription-id} = Workspace > Overview > subscription ID
+3. {resource-group} = Workspace > Overview > resource group

-Just go to the Azure Portal to find the details of your resource group or workspace.
-Then start the Cloud CLI or install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your computer and execute the following command to generate the required credentials:
+Fire up the Cloud CLI or (recommended) install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your computer and execute the following command to generate the required credentials:

+[Additional Service Principal instructions can be found here](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/manage-azureml-service/authentication-in-azureml/authentication-in-azureml.ipynb
+), in the section titled 'Service Principal Authentication'

 ```sh
 # Replace {service-principal-name}, {subscription-id} and {resource-group} with your